-It maintains oversight of the Group's risk profile through review and consideration of the quarterly Court Risk Report and review and consideration of the minutes of the GRPC.
-The BRC approves the risk universe comprised of the annual risk identification process which ensures that risk is properly identified and assessed and that risks are appropriately controlled and managed.
+It maintains oversight of the Group's risk profile through review and consideration of the quarterly Board Risk Report and review and consideration of the minutes of the ERC and ALCO.
+The BRC approves the Risk Taxonomy, updated as part of the annual risk identification process which ensures that risk is properly identified and assessed and that risks are appropriately controlled and managed.

 Key risk types have been identified that the Group believes could have a material impact on earnings and ability to trade in the future.
-With the exception of credit, funding and liquidity and market risks where the Board has reserved authority, the BRC is responsible for approving, where applicable, the key Group policies in relation to the Group's other identified material risks e.g. Group
+With the exception of credit, funding and liquidity and market risks where the Board has reserved authority, the BRC is responsible for approving, where applicable, the key Group policies in relation to the Group's other identified material risks e.g. Group Operational Risk Policy.